Milterra/Age-of-Magic/content/4. Characters/Reminar.md

 **Location:** [Gien](5.%20Locations/Agnor/Gien.md)

-**Details:** Commissioned the adventurers at the 21st day of Tiavast 6030 to rob the mausoleum deep in the forests of Namine. **Notes:**
+**Details:** Commissioned the adventurers at the 21st day of Tiavast 6030 to rob the mausoleum deep in the forests of Namine.

 # Notes
 - He is our point person for supplies we will need for missions.